quassy/prefect/docs/core/concepts/tasks.md

 assert b.name == "b"
 ```

-!!! tip How big should a task be?
+!!! tip "How big should a task be?"
     People often wonder how much code to put in each task.

-    Prefect encourages "small tasks" -- each one should represent a single logical step of your workflow.
+    Prefect encourages "small tasks" &mdash; each one should represent a single logical step of your workflow.
 This allows Prefect to better contain task failures.

-    To be clear, there's nothing stopping you from putting all of your code in a single task -- Prefect will happily run it!
+    To be clear, there's nothing stopping you from putting all of your code in a single task &mdash; Prefect will happily run it!
 However, if any line of code fails, the entire task will fail and need to be retried from the beginning.
 This can be trivially avoided by splitting the code into multiple dependent tasks.

 ## Retries